Check out v4 of the Fauna CLI

 When you push .fsl files to Fauna, Fauna retains the filenames and directory organization.
 This lets you later pull the same files.

-Schema created using FQL schema methods are stored in the main.fsl file.
+Schema created using FQL schema methods or the Fauna Dashboard are stored in the main.fsl file.
 After pulling the file locally, you can reorganize the schema into separate files as desired.

 Push schema to Fauna